eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

   rather than a database.
 But if it was backed by a database, the UI would be basically indistinguishable.

-- **Drift:** compiled content can drift if it's not automatically updated.
+- Compiled content can drift if it's not automatically updated.

-- **Search:** search is harder for static site generators.
+- Search is harder for static site generators.
 One way to implement it is to compile a search index at build time into a JSON file, and implement search in the frontend using JavaScript.